 Broker Voting.
 Under New York Stock Exchange Rules, the proposal to approve the appointment of independent auditors is considered a "discretionary" item.
 This means that brokerage firms may vote in their discretion on this matter on behalf of clients who have not furnished voting instructions at least 10 days before the date of the meeting.
-In contrast, the election of Directors, the advisory vote on executive compensation, and the shareholder proposals are "non-discretionary" items.
+In contrast, the election of Directors, the advisory vote on executive compensation, the advisory vote on the frequency of votes on executive compensation, and the shareholder proposals are "non-discretionary" items.
 This means brokerage firms that have not received voting instructions from their clients on these proposals may not vote on them.
-These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the vote for Directors, the advisory vote on executive compensation, and the shareholder proposals.
+These so-called "broker non-votes" will be included in the calculation of the number of votes considered to be present at the meeting for purposes of determining a quorum, but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the vote for Directors, the advisory vote on executive compensation, the advisory vote on frequency of votes on executive compensation, and the shareholder proposals.